angular/angular/src/cdk/stepper/stepper.md

 #### Editable step
-By default, steps are editable, which means users can return to previously completed steps and edit their responses. `editable="true"` can be set on `CdkStep` to change the default.
+By default, steps are editable, which means users can return to previously completed steps and edit their responses. `editable="false"` can be set on `CdkStep` to change the default.

 #### Completed step
 By default, the `completed` attribute of a step returns `true` if the step is valid (in case of